 Shop at local farmers’ markets and local shops and make use of seasonal veg box schemes.
-Visit Devon has a list of all Farmer’s markets in Devon and Food and Drink Devon as information about local food producers and where to buy.
+Food Drink Devon has a list of all farmer’s markets in Devon and information about local food producers and where to buy.

 Eat a balanced diet, with plenty of vegetables

 What we eat impacts our carbon footprint in various ways, but the good news is that if we all followed the recommendations of the government’s Eatwell Guide, then according to Carbon Trust analysis we’d each have a much lower environmental impact than the current average UK diet and be healthier!

 In Devon, total emissions from agriculture and land use account for 18% of greenhouse gas emissions and changing our diets is one of the biggest changes, we, as individuals, can make to address our individual carbon footprint.
 It’s all about enjoying your fair share, but not too much.

 Try this handy food carbon calculator where you can see the impacts of eating different food and drink types.
 The calculator shows you the carbon equivalent as miles of driving a petrol car or days of heating your average home.
 It also shows water consumption, energy use and land area used.